tesmarishy/qubership-envgene/docs/features/cred-rotation.md

 For user and external system awareness, an `affected-sensitive-parameters.yaml` file is generated whenever affected parameters exist, regardless of force mode.
 This file is saved in the `credential_rotation` job artifacts.

 The `affected-sensitive-parameters.yaml` is created using the reverse logic described in the [`credential_rotation` Job Workflow Principle](#credential_rotation-job-workflow-principle).

+> **Note:** If the credential is shared, this file will list all parameters and environments that will be updated by the rotation operation.

 #### `affected-sensitive-parameters.yaml` File